imbngy/dga4132-sqmManager/README.md

 # TIM HUB (DGA4132) SQM Manager
- A simple tool for seamless management of rooted TIMHUB(DGA4132)'s SQM state in Python, using Paramiko for SSH communication.
+ A simple tool made to manage TIMHUB(DGA4132)'s SQM state in Python, using Paramiko for SSH communication.

 ## Installation